fmaida/hello-dolly-mkdocs-plugin/README.md

    ```

 That's it.
-Now, each time you'll write the sentence "{{dolly}}" (without the quotes)
+Now, each time you'll write the sentence `{{dolly}}`
-this plugin will substitute that sentence with a random lyric taken from "Hello Dolly".
+this plugin will substitute that sentence with
+a random lyric taken from the main song of the
+musical "Hello Dolly".